cksystemsteaching/selfie/README.md

 Do exactly the same for this assignment, and it will work!
 There is no need to use the procedures `left_shift()` and `right_shift()` to do that.
 The reason why this works is because the semantics of the `<<` and `>>` operators in C is exactly the same as the semantics of the `sll` and `srl` instructions in RISC-V. The same is true for the `+` operator and the `add` instruction, and similarly for the other arithmetic operators.
 Fully understanding how this results in a functioning system is the ultimate goal of this chapter, so keep going.

-#### Logical Operators
+#### Comparison Operators

-C\* features logical operators for comparing unsigned integer values, see the grammar rule that defines the non-terminal `expression`.
-The syntax of comparisons is defined in that rule because the comparison operators have lower precedence than any of the arithmetic operators in C\*.
+C\* features operators for comparing unsigned integer values, see the grammar rule that defines the non-terminal `expression`.
+The syntax of relational expressions is defined in that rule because all involved comparison operators have lower precedence than any of the arithmetic operators in C\*.
 For example, the expression `x - 1 < 7` is semantically equivalent to the expression `(x - 1) < 7`, not the expression `x - (1 < 7)`.

-Bitwise logical operators are not supported in C\* and instead the subject of an assignment we discuss below in the context of the unary minus operator.
-There is also an assignment on the support of logical operators for constructing logical conditions but that assignment is more involved since it requires generating code with non-trivial control flow.
-We get to that in the context of conditionals.

 ![Expressions](figures/emitting-expressions.png "Expressions")

 The above figure shows how the procedure `compile_expression()` works for the operators `==` and `<`, not showing the code for the other comparison operators.
 Refer to the source code for those.
-The first thing we should note is that all comparison operators must evaluate to either `0` or `1`, nothing else, indicating that the comparison evaluated to false or true, respectively.
+The occurrence of a comparison operator in an expression is optional and thus implemented by a conditional statement that checks if a comparison operator is present or not.
+In terms of semantics, the first thing we should note is that all comparison operators must evaluate to either `0` or `1`, nothing else, indicating that the comparison evaluated to false or true, respectively.

 Before we get to the example in the figure, the expression `x == 7`, consider as example the expression `x < 7` instead.
 Code generation for the `<` operator is straightforward because the `sltu` instruction in RISC-U matches the semantics of the `<` operator exactly.
 Recall that `sltu` stores `1` in its destination register, here `t0`, if the value in the first source register, again here `t0`, is strictly less than the value in the second source register, here `t1`, using the unsigned interpretation of those values.
 Otherwise, `sltu` stores `0` in its destination register.
 So, for the `<` operator we just generate a single `sltu` instruction, deallocate the second source register, and are done.

 Support of the `>` operator is symmetric.
 Only the other four comparison operators are more involved.
 We use the `==` operator in the expression `x == 7` as example.
 How do we make sure that the destination register, here `t0`, only contains `1` if the value of `x` is equal to `7`, and otherwise `0`?
 Well, `x == 7` is true if and only if `7 - x < 1` is true, assuming, and that is important, unsigned interpretation of the values.
 In that case, no value other than `0` can be less than `1`, and `7 - x` can obviously only evaluate to `0` if `x` is equal to `7`.
 So, we first generate code that implements `7 - x` using a `sub` instruction, followed by an `addi` instruction for loading `1`, and finally followed by an `sltu` instruction for the comparison, just like before.
 That's it!
 Check the implementation of the other comparison operators.
 We use similar reasoning there.
 It's fun.

-#### Minus Operator
+#### Unary Operators

 prefix

+> Cast

 cast versus expression: lookahead of 1

+> Unary minus operator

 > Bitwise logical operators